squezm/squez/README.md

 Backend in node.js and Express, fetch API on React frontend, MongoDB and Mongoose used for comments and site users. http://squez.herokuapp.com
 Please try out the Comments section of the main page article.
+Responsive webpage- resize the home page to see breakpoints.